Skip to content

 Name Type Description Default

-source Union[SourceRegistrar, LocalSource, SubscriptableTransformation, str]
+source Union[SourceRegistrar, SubscriptableTransformation, str]

 The source or transformation to compute the dataframe from